Amy Cohen - Founder and Director

 Claire Dehm - Studio Manager

-Claire is passionate about the circus arts and inspired by the people around her, especially the kids!
+Claire is passionate about circus arts and inspired by the people around her!
 Claire loves circus because there is a role for everyone.
 Hup!

 Alex started circusing when she took her first class in 2014, and has been involved with Circus Culture since its opening in 2015, both as a student and as a teacher.
 She is inspired by how circus teaches us to be better people in ways we don't expect, and how it challenges us.
 She is especially interested in understanding how different people learn, and believes there is a space for everyone in circus arts.
 Alex has been unschooled her whole life, and likes to write and eat watermelon.
 Circus is family and home all wrapped up into one, and she is grateful to be a part of it.